thenetcircle/dino/docs/md/api.md

 }
 ```

+The ack statuses are:

+* 0: not acknowledged (receiver has not acked it yet)
+* 1: received
+* 2: read

 ## `read`

 Acknowledge that one or more messages has been read.
 The status will change from `sent`/`delivered` to `read`.